Praxis Early Childhood Education: Ultimate Guide

 The scoring range for this test is 100 – 200.
 The passing score depends on different states or agencies.
 The passing scores for different states and agencies are shown below:

 This test covers a large number of topics, so it is important to start studying as soon as possible.
 Once you know your testing date, try to create a schedule that will allow you to cover all of the test topics in a reasonable amount of time.
 Plan to spend at least several weeks studying so that you are not overwhelmed.
+Our Praxis practice tests will help with that.

 What test takers wish they would’ve known: